-The 'Ring of Fire' explodes in activity
+The 'Ring of Fire' explodes in activity in 2018

+The latest calamity on the sprawling horseshoe-shaped geological disaster zone occurred early Sunday when the Anaka Krakatau volcano erupted and was followed 24 minutes later by a wall of water that slammed the east side of Java, causing widespread destruction and death, officials said.

+The Indonesian catastrophe came less than a month after a 7.0-magnitude earthquake hit Anchorage, Alaska, which is also on the Ring of Fire, causing widespread damage, but no reported deaths or injuries.

-At least five different events occurred on the Ring of Fire on Monday and Tuesday, including a magnitude 7.9 earthquake that rattled the town of Kodiak, Alaska, and the eruption of Mount Kusatsu-Shirane near a ski resort northwest of Tokyo.
+Earlier this year, least five different events occurred on the Ring of Fire in a two-day span, including a magnitude 7.9 earthquake that rattled the town of Kodiak, Alaska, and the eruption of Mount Kusatsu-Shirane near a ski resort northwest of Tokyo.

 While the series of cataclysmic activity has come in rapid succession, scientists say most of them occurred thousands of miles apart and there is nothing to suggest they are connected.

-"It's very unlikely that these things are related," William Yeck, a research geophysicist for the US Geological Survey, told ABC News on Tuesday.
+"It's very unlikely that these things are related," William Yeck, a research geophysicist for the US Geological Survey, told ABC News.

 Yeck said the Ring of Fire, which encompasses 452 volcanoes and where more than 80 percent of world's largest earthquakes occurred, is constantly active.